-- Payment for Sunday work must be the greater of: - either, double the normal hourly rate for the amount of Sunday hours worked, OR - one full day's pay, even if the employee only worked three hours that Sunday.
+Payment for Sunday work must be the greater of:

+- Either double the normal hourly rate for the amount of Sunday hours worked, OR - One full day's pay, even if the employee only worked three hours that Sunday.

-If it is normally part of an employee's normal shift and job to work on a Sunday, then s/he must be paid at a rate of time and a half his/her normal hourly rate.
+If it is normally part of an employee's normal shift and job to work on a Sunday, then they must be paid at a rate of time and a half their normal hourly rate instead of double time.